lgrangeia/lgrangeia.github.io/_posts/2015-11-09-hacking-tomtom-runner-pt1.md

  - **Simpler architectures**: Usually embedded devices have much less complex hardware and software than a general purpose computer or a smartphone/tablet with a complex OS;
  - **Fewer attack mitigations**: These things usually lack memory protections such as ASLR, DEP, stack canaries, etc.;
- - **ARM Architecture**: I had some previous experience in x86/x64 reversing, but having to get back to it, i feel that learning ARM is probably more important now than Intel architectures, well because Android, iOS, smartphones & tablets;
+ - **ARM Architecture**: I had some previous experience in x86/x64 reversing, but having to get back to it, I feel that learning ARM is probably more important now than Intel architectures, well because Android, iOS, smartphones & tablets;
  - Charlie Miller and Chris Valasek made it look easy :)

  Then there's the obvious buzzword of the year, *The Internet of Things*.
 Buzz aside, I feel that we're really getting to the point where every electronic device is generating data and sharing it to the world.